-If you left any money or personal documents (e.g. passport, birth certificate, marriage certificate, photos) behind in your room the provider must store them for 28 days after you leave.
+If you leave any money or personal documents (e.g. passport, birth certificate, marriage certificate, visa, photos) behind in your room the provider must store them for 28 days after you leave.
 During this time the provider must take reasonable steps to contact you about your items.
-If you request the return of your documents or money they must be returned to you.
+If you ask the provider to return your documents or money, the provider must return them to you.